Configuring a processing cluster on Google Cloud for Windows workloads

 Contain a Windows node pool used to process the migration with an

 Creating a cluster using Windows Server node pools includes additional information you might find useful for creating clusters to run node pools running Windows Server.

 About clusters for Compute Engine sources

 A migration source represents the source platform from which you'll be migrating.
 For example, VMware, AWS, Azure, or Compute Engine are all types of source platforms.
-As part of the migration, Migrate for Anthos and GKE creates a snapshot of the disk images from a VM running on the source platform.
+As part of the migration, Migrate to Containers creates a snapshot of the disk images from a VM running on the source platform.

 When the source platform is Compute Engine, you can only snapshot a specific disk at most once every 10 minutes, or 6 times an hour.
 To avoid hitting this limit, we recommend that you create the cluster in the same zone as the Compute Engine VM.
-When the cluster is in the same zone as the VM, Migrate for Anthos and GKE can clone the disk, rather than create a snapshot, which is a more efficient process and bypasses the snapshot limit.
+When the cluster is in the same zone as the VM, Migrate to Containers can clone the disk, rather than create a snapshot, which is a more efficient process and bypasses the snapshot limit.